How two local authors discovered that there could be bodies under UAHS

 And, as of March, Runyon and Starr have sold 400 copies of the book and held the largest book signing ever at the Kingsdale Barnes & Noble.

 “We just want to make sure that pioneers are recognized,” Starr said.
 “1918 was the beginning of Upper Arlington but it was not the beginning of this area.”

-- A previous version of this story incorrectly stated that the Upper Arlington Public Library refused to stock the book “Secrets Under the Parking Lot.”
-The UAPL has since informed us that it owns four copies of the book, and it shares a catalog with a consortium of 14 libraries that collectively own 11 copies.
-Arlingtonian regrets this error.
+- Clarification: A previous version of this story stated that the Upper Arlington Public Library refused to stock the book “Secrets Under the Parking Lot.”
+The UAPL has since notified Arlingtonian that it now owns four copies of the book, and it shares a catalog with a consortium of 14 libraries that collectively own 11 copies.